Playing Tabletop RPGs with Teenagers

 Is there a minimum age for tabletop roleplaying games?

 Yes, absolutely.
 Roleplaying games are a rather complex hobby.
 There is no gaming board with meeples on it.
-So you need quite some imagination to picture a story which is being narrated to you.
+So you need quite some imagination to picture a story that is being narrated to you.
 Additionally, the wide freedom of action in an RPG session can easily overwhelm younger players.
 So what’s a good age to start with roleplaying games?

-13-year-old teenagers already possess enough imagination to understand an abstract story.
+Thirteen year-olds already possess enough imagination to understand an abstract story.
 At this age they are also able to enjoy group discussions and making their own decisions.

 10 can be old enough, if…

 …the kids bring enough experience from playing games with their family.
 If their parents regularly play board games and/or if they read a lot, they should be sufficiently equipped for a roleplaying game.

 One of the main advantages of tabletop RPGs is the wide range of possible actions the players can take.
 But this freedom to act often overburdens younger players.
 I saw many kids paralyzed at the gaming table, just because they did not know what their characters were supposed to do next.
 This means, the easier the plot of your story, the better.
 I would even recommend railroading younger players.
 They don’t want to be bothered with complex decision trees or difficult relationships between the PCs.
 Instead, give them clear and easy-to-understand goal.